scurid-inc/docs/docs/edgeAgent.md

-# Scurid Edge Agent APIs Documentation
+# Edge Agent API Documentation
 <a name="top"></a>

 ## Table of Contents